Scott Kelly (astronaut): Early life and education

 Scott Kelly was born, along with his identical twin brother Mark, on February 21, 1964, in Orange, New Jersey, to Patricia (McAvoy) and Richard Kelly.
 Kelly's family lived in West Orange, where his parents worked as police officers.
+Kelly is of Irish descent.
 Kelly and his brother graduated from West Orange Mountain High School (New Jersey) in 1982.
 While in high school, Kelly worked as an emergency medical technician in Orange and Jersey City, New Jersey.

 After graduating from high school, Kelly enrolled at the University of Maryland, Baltimore County.
 During his first year, Kelly read The Right Stuff by Tom Wolfe, and was inspired to pursue a career in naval aviation.
 After his first year, Kelly transferred to State University of New York Maritime College, where he received a Naval Reserve Officers Training Corps (Navy ROTC) scholarship.
 During the summer after his first year, Kelly sailed aboard SUNY Maritime's training ship, Empire State V, and stopped in Mallorca, Hamburg, and London.
 After his second year, Kelly sailed again on Empire State V. He served as the student battalion commander for his school's Navy ROTC detachment, and graduated with a Bachelor of Engineering degree in electrical engineering in 1987.
 Kelly later earned a Master of Science degree in aviations systems from the University of Tennessee.